bunkerity/bunkerweb/README.md

 Values : *\<any valid text\>*
 Default value : *Restricted area*
 The text displayed inside the login prompt when `USE_AUTH_BASIC` is set to yes.

+`ERROR_XXX`
+Values : *\<relative path to the error page\>*
+Default value :
+Use this kind of environment variable to define custom error page depending on the HTTP error code.
+Replace XXX with HTTP code.
+For example : `ERROR_404=/404.html` means the /404.html page will be displayed when 404 code is generated.
+The path is relative to the root web folder.

 ## HTTPS
 `AUTO_LETS_ENCRYPT`